-As of March 31, 2023, the Company has 46,452 shares repurchased and held as treasury stock under a prior expired share buyback program authorized on November 8, 2017.
+As of June 30, 2023, the Company had 612 shares of Common Stock held as treasury stock, 232 shares of which were repurchased under a prior expired share buyback and 380 shares that were returned to the Company pursuant to a contractual obligation.
 The Company records treasury stock using the cost method.